gatherworkshops/Building-the-Web/_slides/workshop/htmlcssbasics/whole-page-styles.md

 ## Whole Page Styles

-When we have styles we want to apply to the whole page, we can use
+When we have styles we want to apply to the whole page, we can target the `body`, because all other tags are between the `body` tags.

 **At the top of your CSS, on a new line:**